arvados/arvados/doc/user/old/api-tokens.md

 navorder: 1
 ---

-# Getting an API token
+h1.
+Getting an API token

-> Needs a line or two to the effect of "an API token is a secret key that
-> enables the command line client to access arvados with the proper
+The Arvados API token is a secret key that enables the command line client to access arvados with the proper permissions.
-> permissions".

 Open a browser and point it to the Workbench URL for your site.
 It will look something like this: